 Initially, since it faced no major competition owing to the limited reach of Palm OS and Windows phones, Symbian reached a global smartphone market share of 67% in 2006.
-Despite its prevalence, Symbian was a difficult platform to develop for, chiefly due to the complexity of the only native programming languages OPL and Symbian C++ and that of the OS itself.
+Despite its prevalence, Symbian was a difficult platform to develop for chiefly the complexity only native programming languages OPL and Symbian C++ and that OS itself.
 In addition to this, the price of IDEs and SDKs was prohibitively expensive for small developers.
-This discouraged third-party developers as a result of which, the native app ecosystem couldn’t evolve to keep up with the later Apple app store and Android Google Play.
+This discouraged third-party developers as result of which, the native app ecosystem couldn’t evolve to keep up with the later Apple app store and Android Google Play.
 By contrast, iOS and Android had a simpler design and allowed third-party developers to contribute as the level of complexity was manageable.
-They also had capabilities like graphics and multitasking in order to meet future consumer demands.
+Also had capabilities like graphics and multitasking in order to meet future consumer demands.
 In June 2008, Nokia acquired Symbian Ltd. Symbian OS and its associated user interfaces attempted to create the Symbian platform as royalty-free and open source.
 The Symbian platform was made available as open-source code in February 2010.

 Since then, Nokia became the major contributor to Symbian’s code since it possessed resources for both the OS source code as well as the user interface.
 In November 2010, Symbian foundation transitioned to the licensing-only organization.
 Nokia announced it would take over the stewardship of the Symbian platform.
-Symbian market share declined from 39% to 31% in the third and fourth quarter of the financial year 2010, as it was losing ground to iOS and Android.
-On 11th February 2011, Nokia partnered with Microsoft and announced a shift in the platform from Symbian to Windows for its smartphones.
+Symbian market share declined from 39% to 31% in third and fourth quarter of financial year 2010, as losing ground to iOS and Android.
+On 11th February 2011, Nokia partnered with Microsoft and announced shift in platform from Symbian to Windows for smartphones.
 Consequently, Symbian market share fell further.

 On 22nd June 2011, Nokia made an agreement with Accenture for an outsourcing program.
 Accenture agreed to provide Symbian-based software development and support services to Nokia through 2016.
 Nokia terminated its support of software development and maintenance for Symbian wef 1st January 2014.